idanbuskila1/VaccumCleanerSimulator/EX3/readme.md

 ### run simulator project(without re-compiling):
 * make run
 ## Running Description:
-The run command is in the makefile, under the target "run". you can change the line there by the arguments you want to send, and after done editing run the command "make run" as mentioned.
+* The run command is in the makefile, under the target "run". you can change the line there with the arguments you want to send, and after done editing - run the command "make run" as mentioned.
+* the path to the .so files is "build/soFiles"
+* the path to the house files is "houses"